Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

-To fit the absorption feature we added to {\it Model 1} a multiplicative component, {\sc zxipcf}, that takes into account a partial covering of ionized absorbing material.
-This component reproduces the absorption from photo-ionized matter illuminated by a power-law source with spectral index $\Gamma=2.2$ and assumes that the photoionized absorber has a microturbulent velocity of 200 km s$^{-1}$.
-The component {\sc zxipcf} was developed, initially, to study the absorption features in the Fe-K region in AGN \citep[see][]{Reeves_08} and to study the complex spectra of Narrow Line Seyfert 1 in AGN \citep[see][]{Miller_07} .
-Recently, this component was adopted to fit the absorbing features in the Fe-K region associated with the presence of highly ionized matter surrounding the eclipsing NS-LMXB AX J1745.6-2901 \citep{Ponti_15}.
-The parameters of the component are N$_{\rm H}$, log${(\xi)}_{\rm IA}$, $f$, and $z$.
-N$_{\rm H}$ describes the equivalent hydrogen column density associated with the ionized absorber and log${(\xi)}_{\rm IA}$, describes the ionization degree of the absorbing material and it is defined as ${\xi}_{\rm IA} = L_x/(n_Hr^2)$, where $L_x$ is the X-ray luminosity incident the absorbing material, $r$ is the distance of the absorber from the X-ray source and $n_H$ is the hydrogen atom density of the absorber. $f$ indicates the fraction of the source covered by the absorber; $z$ gives the redshift of the source; we fixed it to zero.
+To fit these absorption features, we added a multiplicative component, {\sc zxipcf}\footnote{https://heasarc.gsfc.nasa.gov/xanadu/xspec/models/zxipcf.html}, to Model 1 that takes into account a partial covering of ionized absorbing material.
+This component reproduces the absorption from photoionized matter that is illuminated by a power-law source with spectral index $\Gamma=2.2$ and assumes that the photoionized absorber has a microturbulent velocity of 200 km s$^{-1}$.
+The component {\sc zxipcf} was initially developed to study absorption features in the Fe-K region in AGN \citep[see][]{Reeves_08} and to study the complex spectra of narrow-line Seyfert 1 galaxies \citep[see][]{Miller_07}.
+Recently, this component was adopted to fit the absorbing features in the Fe-K region that is associated with highly ionized matter surrounding the eclipsing NS-LMXB AX J1745.6-2901 \citep{Ponti_15} and the dipping source XB 1916-053 \citep{Gambino_19}.
+The parameters of this component are N$_{\rm H}$, log${(\xi)}_{\rm IA}$, $f _{\rm IA}$, and $z$.
+N$_{\rm H}$ describes the equivalent hydrogen column density associated with the ionized absorber, and log${(\xi)}_{\rm IA}$ describes the ionization degree of the absorbing material.
+It is defined as ${\xi}_{\rm IA} = L_x/(n_Hr^2)$, where $L_x$ is the X-ray luminosity incident on the absorbing material, $r$ is the distance of the absorber from the X-ray source, and $n_H$ is the hydrogen atom density of the absorber. $f _{\rm IA}$ indicates the fraction of the source covered by the absorber, and $z$ gives the redshift of the source and was fixed to zero.

-To take into account that the ionized absorber can scatter the radiation out of the line of sight via Thomson/Compton scattering, we added to the model the multiplicative component {\sc cabs}.
-The only parameter of the component {\sc cabs} is N$_{\rm H}$, that describes the equivalent hydrogen column density associated with the scattering cloud.
+To take into account that the ionized absorber can scatter the radiation out of the line of sight via Thomson or Compton scattering, we added the multiplicative component {\sc cabs} to the model.
+The only parameter of the component {\sc cabs} is N$_{\rm H}$, which describes the equivalent hydrogen column density associated with the scattering cloud.
 We tied the value of this parameter to that of the equivalent hydrogen column density associated with the absorbing ionized cloud.